-Over 800 billion dollars in grant awards anticipated in FY2021
+Trillions of dollars in grant awards anticipated in future fiscal years.

 A strategic approach to proposal development, editing, and support.